EricBatlle/UINavigationSystem/README.md

 # 🔌Optional Integrations

-All this features are automatically enabled by default if you are using those third party plugins, and if you are not, they will be unlocked automatically once you add them.
+Following features are automatically enabled by default if you are using those third party plugins, and if you are not, they will be unlocked automatically once you add them.

 ## 📦 [VContainer](https://github.com/hadashiA/VContainer)
-If you are using [VContainer](https://github.com/hadashiA/VContainer), in your project, this UINavigationSystem offers some utilities to bind the navigation system easily as follow:
+If you are using [VContainer](https://github.com/hadashiA/VContainer) in your project, this UINavigationSystem offers some utilities to bind the navigation system easily as follow:
 - Bind NavigationSystem into your ``LifetimeScope``.
   - This requires a reference to which transform you want your views to be instantiated, and the reference to the ViewContainer to use in this context.
 ```csharp